Bell: Ancient Chinese bells

-The ancient Chinese bronze chime bells called bianzhong or zhong / zeng (鐘) were used as polyphonic musical instruments and some have been dated at between 2000 and 3600 years old.
-Tuned bells have been created and used for musical performance in many cultures but Zhong are unique among all other types of cast bells in several respects and they rank among the highest achievements of Chinese bronze casting technology.
-However, the remarkable secret of their design and the method of casting—known only to the Chinese in antiquity—was lost in later generations and was not fully rediscovered and understood until the 20th century.
+The ancient Chinese bronze chime bells called bianzhong or zhong / zeng (鐘) were used as polyphonic musical instruments, some examples having been dated at between 2000 and 3600 years old.
+Tuned bells have been created and used for musical performance in many cultures, but Zhong are unique from other types of cast bells in several respects and rank among some of the most advanced products of ancient Chinese bronze casting technology.
+However, the method of their design and casting—known only to the Chinese in antiquity—was lost in later generations, and was not fully rediscovered and understood until the 20th century.

-In 1978 a complete ceremonial set of 65 Zhong bells was found in a near-perfect state of preservation during the excavation of the tomb of Marquis Yi, ruler of Zeng, one of the Warring States.
-Their special shape gives them the ability to produce two different musical tones, depending on where they are struck.
+In 1978, a complete ceremonial set of 65 Zhong bells was found in a near-perfect state of preservation during the excavation of the tomb of Marquis Yi, ruler of Zeng, one of the Warring States.
+Their special shape allows them to produce two different musical tones depending on where they are struck.
 The interval between these notes on each bell is either a major or minor third, equivalent to a distance of four or five notes on a piano.

-The bells of Marquis Yi—which were still fully playable after almost 2500 years—cover a range of slightly less than five octaves but thanks to their dual-tone capability, the set can sound a complete 12-tone scale—predating the development of the European 12-tone system by some 2000 years—and can play melodies in diatonic and pentatonic scales.
+The bells of Marquis Yi were still fully playable after almost 2500 years.
+Though their range spans slightly less than five octaves, the dual-tone capability of each bell allows the complete set to sound a 12-tone scale, predating the European 12-tone system by some 2000 years.
+The bells are also capable of playing melodies in diatonic and pentatonic scales.

-Another related ancient Chinese musical instrument is called qing (磬 pinyin qìng) but it was made of stone instead of metal.
+Another related ancient Chinese musical instrument is qing (磬 pinyin qìng), made from stone rather than metal.

-In more recent times, the top of bells in China was usually decorated with a small dragon, known as pulao; the figure of the dragon served as a hook for hanging the bell.
+In more recent times, the tops of bells in China have usually been decorated with a small dragon, known as pulao; the figure of the dragon served as a hook for hanging the bell.

 This copper bell was made by pre-Columbian North American natives.

 Konguro'o

 Konguro'o is a small bell which, like the Djalaajyn, was first used for utilitarian purposes and only later for artistic ones.
 Konguro'o rang when moving to new places.
 They were fastened to the horse harnesses and created a very specific "smart" sound background.
 Konguro'o also hung on the neck of the leader goat, which the sheep herd followed.
 This led to the association in folk memory between the distinctive sound of konguro'o and the nomadic way of life.

 To make this instrument, Kyrgyz foremen used copper, bronze, iron and brass.
 They also decorated it with artistic carving and covered it with silver.
-Sizes of the instruments might vary within certain limits, what depended on its function.
+Sizes of the instruments might vary within certain limits, which depended on its function.
 Every bell had its own timbre.